Waves

 Environment

-We care for the environment and strive to minimise our impact, both on and offshore.
+We care for the environment and strive to minimise the impact of our activities, both on and offshore.
 Our aim is to conduct our business activities in a sustainable manner.
-Where we can, we ensure that our business operations reduce our carbon emissions and we make sustainable investment choices, whether it is in a new business asset, or in modernising or replacing our existing infrastructure.
-We demonstrated our commitment to this area through our recent acquisition of a 10% stake in the Acorn Carbon Capture & Storage project in the UK.
+Where we can, we ensure that our business operations reduce our carbon emissions and we make sustainable investment choices, whether in new business assets, or in modernising or replacing our existing infrastructure.

 Enhancing efficiency across all our systems, combining assets to deliver resources more efficiently, and increased electrification are the primary focus areas of NSMP’s strategy to reduce energy use across our business operations.